ebuzeryalcin/Travellers/README.md

 -   [rgb(241, 111, 4)](https://convertingcolors.com/rgb-color-241_111_4.html?search=rgb(241,%20111,%204)) `- Dark, saturated orange`

 This color was used throughout every page.
-Mainly because page content appeared nice with orange background and also because it blended in nive with the darker orange navigation bar.
+Mainly because page content appeared nice with orange background and also because it blended in nice with the darker orange navigation bar.

 -   [RGB(92, 66, 141)](https://convertingcolors.com/rgb-color-92_66_141.html?search=rgb(92,%2066,%20141)) ` - Dark purple`